Last Updated on March 18, 2025

 Structure of Thoracic Cage

-Thoracic cage is formed by bones and cartilage [osseocartilaginous].
-It is an elastic cage which is primarily designed for increasing and decreasing the intrathoracic pressure so that air is sucked into the lungs during inspiration and expelled during expiration.
+The thoracic cage is formed by bones and cartilage [osseocartilaginous].
+It is an elastic cage that is primarily designed for increasing and decreasing the intrathoracic pressure so that air is sucked into the lungs during inspiration and expelled during expiration.

-Thoracic cage is formed anteriorly by the sternum, posteriorly by the 12 thoracic vertebrae and the intervening intervertebral discs and on each side.
-The ribs on both the sides complete the cage.
+The thoracic cage is formed anteriorly by the sternum, posteriorly by the 12 thoracic vertebrae, and the intervening intervertebral discs on each side.
+The ribs on both sides complete the cage.

 Each rib articulates posteriorly with the vertebral column.